 Physical exam.
 To look for an underlying problem, such as:

 - A problem in the nervous system.
-This may be involved if your penis does not respond as expected to certain touching.
+This may be involved if your penis doesn't respond as expected to certain touching.

 - Secondary sex characteristics.
 Things such as hair pattern can point to hormone problems, which involve the endocrine system.

-- Unusual features of the penis itself.
+- Abnormal features of the penis itself.
 These could suggest the cause of ED.

 - Lab tests.
 These can include blood counts, urine tests, cholesterol test, and measurements of creatinine and liver enzymes.
 When low sexual desire is a symptom, checking testosterone in the blood can show problems with the endocrine system.

 - Penile ultrasound.
 This is used to measure the blood flow in the penis.